 With the boom of internet and online marketing, anything and everything under the sun is just a few clicks away.
 Just like every other business sector, even banking has gone all out in providing various services online, making lives easier for millions of customers.
+This includes Fixed Deposits, Savings Account and Loans.
 But even as online banking is growing exponentially, there are certain aspects of banking that need to be taken care of in a traditional way.

 Issuing cancelled cheques is one such process that needs to be done manually.
 While everyone is aware of payment through cheques, young online banking customers tend to have doubts about cancelled cheques.
 So, let’s go ahead and clear your doubts!

 A cancelled cheque in India simply refers to any cheque that has strike marks on it with the words ‘cancelled’ written across.
 A cancelled cheque is considered to be proof that you actually hold an account with the bank.
 From withdrawal of EPF funds to setting up an Electronic Clearance Service from the account, a cancelled cheque is required in many cases.

 But before we talk about the use of cancelled cheques, let us tell you how to issue a cancelled cheque.